pahud/ecs-cfn-refarch/README.md

 ###### Reference

 Managing Secrets for Amazon ECS Applications Using Parameter Store and IAM Roles for Tasks | AWS Compute Blog - https://aws.amazon.com/tw/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/

+## Lab10 - ECS Service registering both external ALB/TG and internal ALB/TG with ECS Events and Lambda

+If you need to run an ECS Service registering both internet-facing ALB/TG and internal ALB/TG it's not supported yet.
+But you can have a workaround with ECS Events, CloudWatch Events and Lambda function listening the ECS Task Events and register/deregister the ALB Target Group.

+###